andschar/dbreport/README.md

 Now we can create a report of any table therein.
-Let’s just do this for the `information_schema.tables` table which is created by default for any Postgres or MySQL database.
+Let’s just do this for the `information_schema.tables` table which is created by default for any PostgreSQL or MySQL database.
 In doing so, we choose to provide an output directory (`output_dir =`), to provide a super meaningful title (`report_title =`) and to add some introductory text (`report_text =`) to the report.
 As our output format (`output_format =`) we choose